FAQs concerning Ashton Under Lyne Lease Extensions

-• I have a leasehold flat in Ashton Under Lyne.
-I have built a large extension and have not informed the freeholder.
+• I own a leasehold flat in Ashton Under Lyne.
+I have built a huge extension and have not informed the freeholder.
 What should I do?

 • Other Topics